 Artificial Intelligence (AI)

-Fetch.ai exemplifies the second category, offering a platform for developers to create and sell autonomous AI software and services.
-Bittensor is another project aiming to decentralize the AI industry by creating new AI frameworks and decentralized markets for compute resources, data storage, and oracles within one ecosystem.
+Fetch.ai sits in the second category, giving developers a platform to build and sell autonomous AI software and services.
+Bittensor is going even further, aiming to decentralize the entire AI industry by creating new frameworks and open markets for compute resources, data storage, and oracles all within a single ecosystem.
+These aren’t incremental projects.
+They’re bets on what AI infrastructure looks like when no single company controls it.

 Political Memecoins